Monemvasia: Byzantine period

-The Latin Empire, a 13th-century crusader state, unsuccessfully besieged Monemvasia in 1222.
-Then, in 1252, after a three-year siege, the Frankish prince of Achaia, William of Villehardouin, occupied Monemvasia.
-The inhabitants of Monemvasia who did not wish to remain under Latin occupation left for Bithynia, which acquired many of the same commercial privileges as Monemvasia.
-Monemvasia itself retained the privileges it had, with the only obligation being maintenance of the ships, and became the seat of a Latin bishop.
-Its loss was a serious blow to the emperor of Nicaea, Michael VIII Palaiologos, as it overturned his plans for the recovery of the lands that had fallen to the Franks.
+The Latin Empire, a 13th-century crusader state, unsuccessfully attempted to besiege Monemvasia in 1222.
+In 1225, after a three-year siege, the Frankish prince of Achaia, William of Villehardouin, successfully occupied Monemvasia.
+The inhabitants who did not wish to remain under Latin occupation left for Bithynia, which acquired many of the same commercial privileges as Monemvasia.
+Monemvasia itself retained the same privileges it previously had, along with an obligation to maintain the ships, and became the seat of a Latin bishop.
+Monemvasia's loss was a serious blow to the emperor of Nicaea, Michael VIII Palaiologos, since it ruined his plans for the recovery of the lands that had fallen to the Franks., so when William was captured by the Byzantines at the Battle of Pelagonia in 1259 and refused to cede his possessions in the Peloponnese in exchange for his release, Michael kept him prisoner until 1262, when he agreed to surrender the castles of Monemvasia, Mystras, Grand Magne, and Geraki to the Byzantines.
+Monemvasia was designated the seat of a Byzantine general and an Orthodox metropolitan and important privileges were granted to the inhabitants.
+These privileges were renewed and expanded by Andronikos II Palaiologos (1282-1328), including exemptions from inheritance taxes and duties, then Andronikos III Paleologos later exempted Monemvasia from 28 taxes.

-When William was captured by the Byzantines at the Battle of Pelagonia in 1259 and refused to cede his possessions in the Peloponnese in exchange for his release, Michael held him prisoner until 1262, when he agreed to surrender to the Byzantines the castles of Monemvasia, Mystras, Grand Magne, and Geraki.
-Monemvasia was designated the seat of a Byzantine general and the seat of an Orthodox metropolitan, while at the same time important privileges were granted to the inhabitants, which were renewed and expanded by Andronikos II Palaiologos (1282-1328), such as exemption from inheritance tax and exemption from commerce (duties).
-Andronikos III Paleologos then exempted Monemvasia from 28 taxes.
-The prosperity of the city was rapid: in addition to the increase in population, whose main achievement was trade and shipping, conditions were created for spiritual and ecclesiastical development, to the extent that the period up to 1460 is considered to have been the city's "golden age".
+The prosperity of the city was rapid.
+In addition to an increase in population and the accompanying increase in trade and shipping, spiritual and ecclesiastical development occurred to the extent that the period up to 1460 is considered the city's "golden age".
 This prosperity attracted Roger of Lauria, who sacked the lower town in 1292.
 In 1302, the town welcomed the Catalan Company on its way eastward.
 In 1324, out of a total of 3,108 pyres that the metropolitans contributed to the Constantinople Patriarchate, 800 came from the Monemvasia metropolis, more than any other.
 In 1347 or 1348, John VI Kantakouzenos promoted the metropolis of Monemvasia to the hierarchy of the Patriarchate of Jerusalem.
-The peaceful life of Monemvasia during the 14th and the first half of the 15th century was disturbed by pirate raids and internal conflicts, though they did not, however, affect its historical course under the Despotate of the Morea.
+The peaceful life of Monemvasia during the 14th and the first half of the 15th century was disturbed by pirate raids and internal conflicts, though its historical course under the Despotate of the Morea was not affected.